-If you have the Access insights permission, you can see get to the Insights app to see data on dashboards others have created.
-With the Administrate Insights Dashboard permission, you can create and edit charts and dashboards in the app, and with the Export Analytics Reports, you can export asset reports, including Quick Insights and Insights reports, from the Exports page.
+If you have the Access Insights permission, you can get to the Insights app to see data on dashboards others have created.
+With the Administrate Insights Dashboard permission, you can create and edit charts and dashboards in the app, and with the Export Analytics Reports permission, you can export asset reports, including Quick Insights and Insights reports, from the Exports page.

 The Insights Application feature must be enabled for you to access site and engagement data.
 Contact the Widen Central Support team to enable or disable the feature.